kogito-ops/puppet-ufw/DEVELOPMENT.md

-Development hints
+# Development

-=
+The ufw module is using [pdk].
+To contribute to this module, please go over the following checklist and create a pull request after:

+* [ ] `pdk test unit` passes.
+* [ ] `pdk validate` passes.
+In case of styling violations, `pdk bundle exec rake rubocop:auto_correct` may help.
+* [ ] Examples are updated according to the changes.
+* [ ] Files are documented using [puppet strings syntax][].
+* [ ] [REFERENCE.md][] is updated according to the changes.
+Command: `pdk bundle exec puppet strings generate --format markdown --out REFERENCE.md`

-Development sandbox
+### Development sandbox

-===
+One of the challenging tasks during the development is to create an environment to quickly test your ideas and thanges.
+The current section describes an easy way of running your module in a sandbox.

-The easiest option is to use [pdk] and [litmus].
-Refer the documentation of those utilities for advanced use-cases.
+The manual relies on [pdk][] and [litmus][].
+Refer the documentation of corresponding utility for advanced use-cases.

-First, provision a container that complies with the [module requirements]:
+First, provision a container that complies with the [module requirements][]:

 ```shell
 $ pdk bundle exec rake 'litmus:provision[docker, litmusimage/ubuntu:18.04]'